tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/indonesia.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Create an invoice from :menuselection:`Accounting --> Customers --> Invoices`.
 If the invoice
-   customer's country is Indonesia and the customer is set as *ID PKP*, Odoo will allow you to
+   customer's country is Indonesia and the customer is set as *ID PKP*, CoquiAPPs will allow you to
    create an e-Faktur.
 #.
 Set a Kode Transaksi for the e-Faktur.
 There are constraints related to the Kode transaksi and
    the type of VAT applied to invoice lines.